Engineering Effective Hamiltonians

-We also note that the examples presented in this manuscript should not be understood as comprehensive; in order to keep our treatment illustrative and concise, we did not present control searches involving Dyson terms higher than first order.
+In this manuscript, we have also demonstrated the use of this method in a variety of scenarios, including the successful application in nanoscale magnetic resonance experiments \cite{rose_2018}.
+We note that the examples presented in this manuscript should not be understood as comprehensive; in order to keep our treatment illustrative and concise, we did not present control searches involving Dyson terms higher than first order.
 However, such extensions follow naturally from the given examples, and in our experience optimizations with higher order terms have also converged to desired solutions.
 Moreover, we wish to highlight that these block matrix methods are applicable to terms of even more general form than those appearing in perturbative control schemes, as are captured in Equation \eqref{eq:conclusionsIntegrals}.
 Any nested integral expressible as an output to Theorem \ref{theorem:HP_theorem} could be incorporated into control optimization.\footnote{As a concrete example, a unitary trajectory $U : [0,T] \rightarrow \M_n$ forms a continuous-time unitary $k$-design if and only if the integral $\int_0^T dt U(t)^{\otimes^k} \otimes (U(t)^\dagger)^{\otimes^k}$ takes a specific value.
 This integral may be computed, and hence optimized, using the methods presented here.}

 The methods developed here could, in principle, be used in any setting requiring robust coherent control of quantum systems, whether it be quantum computation, sensing, or spectroscopy.
 The main requirement for successful implementation is an accurate model of the system generators, and a precise knowledge of the control amplitudes seen by the quantum system, i.e. sufficiently good characterization of the experimental transfer function.
 Quantum control problems that could be addressed with these tools in the future include, but are not limited to: minimizing the effect of cross-talk in the case of simultaneous multiple qubit control, reducing the effect of counter-rotating terms in the cases where the Rabi strength approaches the qubit level spacing (i.e. Bloch-Siegert type effects), and preventing leakage to higher levels.
 Another potential application of this framework is the inclusion of non-Hamiltonian Lindblad terms for cross-polarization problems.